 Instructor: Julie Flanery

-This course is a continuation of RA501 covering behaviors from both the Novice and Intermediate classes of Rally-FrEe.
+This course is a continuation of RA501 and covers behaviors from both the Novice and Intermediate classes of Rally-FrEe.
+You'll also learn how to perform some of the signs from the AKC Rally masters class as these are identical to some of the Rally-FrEe intermediate class.
 These behaviors are of great value to the freestyler, providing transitions to maintain momentum and flow in choreography as well as content and variety.
 Please see syllabus for a list of behaviors.
 In addition, each gold student will have the option of one additional behavior of their choice to be coached on during the session

 There are no scheduled sessions for this class at this time.
 We update our schedule frequently, so please subscribe to our mailing list for notifications.